naem1023/minecraft-llm-agent-community/README.md

 - [x] Make single agent using Voyager baseline
 - [x] Analysis Voyager baseline and make a detail architecture image and pseudo code
 - [ ] Setup an architecture for multi-agent based on Voyager
+- [ ] Make simple multi agent
+- [ ] Improve agent can learn and explore interactive skiils like fighting, talking, and so on.
 - [ ] Setup local llm via vllm or text-generation-inference
-- [ ] Make simple multi agent
+- [ ] Setup monitoring system for multi-agent

 ## Installation Guides
 Check the [Installation Document](https://naem1023.github.io/minecraft-llm-agent-community/docs/Documents/Installation)